Amateur Radio Is...

 The Citizen Weather Observer Program was started by Amateur Radio Operators employing Packet Radio communications technology, but has since grown to allow any interested individuals with Internet connections to participate.
 Similarly, the National Weather Service's Skywarn Storm Spotter Program has relied on Amateur Radio Operators for delivering real-time weather observations to the National Weather Service during serious weather events for decades.

 An impressive amount of ionospheric research is being undertaken by members of the HamSCI Ham Radio Science Citizen Investigation group.
 HamSCI recognizes that Amateur Radio operators have made significant contributions to radio technology and the understanding of radio science, and that recent advances in the fields of computing, software defined radio, and signal processing provide unprecedented opportunities to continue and extend one of Amateur Radio's primary purposes: To contribute to the advancement of the radio art.
-HamSCI is an officially recognized NASA Citizen Science Project.
+HamSCI is officially recognized as a NASA Citizen Science Project.

 HamSCI helps facilitate scientific collaboration between Amateur Radio Operators and professional scientists.